Calm1403/School-Notes/README.md

 text uniform is practical, because structure is easy to read and incoherent text is difficult to read, simply.

+If you're going to make commits, it may be helpful to place references in the commit message from where the information is derived along with a brief description as to the change.

-Furthermore, if you find that a document contains information that is either misleading or wrong, please feel free to call me, and only me; so no one else, an idiot, correct me or the person who wrote the document and make your changes with an explanation of why the information previously was malformed and why your interpretation is valid with reasoning and citation.
+Furthermore, if you find that a document contains information that is either misleading or wrong, please feel free to call me, and only me; so no one else, an idiot, correct me or the person who wrote the document and make your changes with an explanation of why the information previously was malformed and why your interpretation is valid with reasoning and reference to source.

 ## Repository Format: